audreysharp/dream-journal/readme.md

 Point your browser to [http://localhost:8888](http://localhost:8888).
 This is where the application lives.

 You can use any code library or GUI that allows you to make POST requests to interact with the API.

+___

+### Technical Details

+Laravel and PHP are used for the backend.
+Eloquent ORM is used for database handling.
+Vue.js was used for building the user interface.
+Bootstrap was the CSS framework used to style the user interface.

+#### Vue Components
+* AppAdd - Page that shows form to add an entry
+* AppIndex - Index page that shows entries
+* AppView - View page that allows you to view single entry, vote on an entry, and delete or update an entry
+* Entry - Entry view shown on homepage (used in AppIndex.vue)
+* EntryForm - Form where you add entry (used in AppAdd.vue)
+* EntryView - Shows single entry in /view/{id} (used in AppView.vue)
+* Spinner - Spinning loader
+* VoteArrows - Handles upvoting and downvoting (used in Entry.vue and EntryView.vue)